Alaska has so many fantastic camping opportunities that it can be overwhelming!

 Camp for free on Skilak Lake on the Kenai Peninsula with a stay at Lower Skilak Lake Campground.

-It is the only free campground of the three campgrounds on the lake.
-Just 10 campsites are available so arrive early, especially in summer, to secure a spot.
+This is the only free campground of the three campgrounds on the lake.
+Just 10 campsites are available, so arrive early, especially in summer, to secure a spot.
 The gravel road in can be rough but most RVs (especially Class C and smaller) should be able to make the drive with ease.

 Learn more about camping at Lower Skilak Lake Campground.

 2. Lake Lorraine Campground

 Lake Lorraine Campground isn’t exactly anything special – but it is free.

 Located across the water from Anchorage, this remote campground is small, secluded, and quiet.
 It’s a primitive camping experience with only a handful of sites.
 Although most are best suited for tent camping, a handful are large enough for RVs up to 40’ or so.

 Learn more about camping at Lake Lorraine Campground.